NVIDIA/cloud-native-docs/gpu-operator/gpu-sharing.rst

 Limitations
 ===========

-DGCM-Exporter does not support associating metrics to containers when GPU time-slicing is enabled with the NVIDIA Kubernetes Device Plugin.
+DCGM-Exporter does not support associating metrics to containers when GPU time-slicing is enabled with the NVIDIA Kubernetes Device Plugin.

 Changes to Node Labels